core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 The second method, namely pairwise mode, relies on a symmetric key, which is derived from a pairwise shared secret computed from the asymmetric keys of the message sender and recipient.
 This method is intended for one-to-one messages sent in the group, such as all responses as individually sent by servers, as well as requests addressed to an individual server.

 A Group Manager is responsible for one or multiple OSCORE groups.
 In particular, the Group Manager acts as repository of public keys of group members; manages, renews and provides keying material in the group; and handles the join process of new group members.

+As defined in {{I-D.tiloca-ace-oscore-gm-admin}}, an administrator entity can interact with the Group Manager to create OSCORE groups and specify their configuration (see {{sssec-group-creation}}).
+During the lifetime of the OSCORE group, the administrator can further interact with the Group Manager, in order to possibly update the group configuration and eventually delete the group.

 As recommended in {{I-D.ietf-core-oscore-groupcomm}}, a CoAP endpoint can join an OSCORE group by using the method described in {{I-D.ietf-ace-key-groupcomm-oscore}} and based on the ACE framework for Authentication and Authorization in constrained environments {{I-D.ietf-ace-oauth-authz}}.